TWICKENHAM ROWING CLUB BYLAWS

 -

-Club's Lien: The Club has a first and paramount lien and charge on every private craft or equipment for all monies due from the owner, with the right to sell the item(s) to satisfy the debt.
+Club's Lien: The Club has a first lien and charge on every private craft or equipment for all monies due from the owner, with the right to sell the item(s) to satisfy the debt.

 7. Events and Trailer Logistics